 Alpaca International has a whole range of original designs but our favourites were the versatile Frida cardigan, the Suri cape made with the softest baby alpaca available on the market and the Intarsia range designed in collaboration with the designer Intiwara and found exclusively in Alpaca international.
 We also loved all of their ponchos and the baby alpaca throws hand-embellished with a silk floral design.

 Creations cost a little more than you find in the markets around town and are geared more towards the 30+ age group.
 These are nice original, investment pieces that you will be able to wear once you get back home and have as a nice memory of your time in Cusco!

 Don’t forget to claim your free baby alpaca finger puppet or doll with any purchase.
 Just let them know that you heard about Alpaca International from Best of Peru Travel in the store!

 Written by Best of Peru Travel (password: alpaca)

 It is natural and very beautiful.
-Boccaccio brings her vision from Peru to her retail locations around the world: Annapolis and Chevy Chase Maryland, Washington D.C., Park City Utah, Juno Alaska, and Cusco Peru, as well as a wholesale distribution network.
+Boccaccio brings her vision from Peru to her retail locations around the world: Annapolis, MD, Park City, UT, Juno AK, and Cusco Peru, as well as a wholesale distribution network.